TonyQ2k3/fullstack-microservice/README.md

 If you use EKS, simply access the LoadBalancer's external IP provided by Amazon.

 ## 📺 Monitor system
-To setup Prometheus and Grafan, simply use the commands provided in [monitor-cmd.txt](./monitor-cmd.txt).
+To setup Prometheus and Grafana, simply use the commands provided in [monitor-cmd.txt](./monitor-cmd.txt).

 ***Note***: The installation commands require [Helm](https://helm.sh/), make sure you install it first.